jawhiteley/mu_card_dividers_resize/README.md

 ## Suggestions

-[RStudio](https://www.rstudio.com/) should not be required, but makes it easier to edit and run.
+[RStudio](https://www.rstudio.com/) is not required, but makes it easier to edit and compile the R Markdown file.
 All the code was tested in RStudio.

 # How to Use